My Approach to Helping

 More Info About My Practice

 My work experience with birth to 5 goes beyond 20 years.
-I had completed a graduate level of study, prior my masters in Counseling Psychology and Expressive Art Therapy, in human development birth to three and Montessori education.
-During and after I had worked as a Montessori teacher.
-For over 7 years beyond my teaching I had worked for Early Intervention as a Developmental Specialist and Psychologist helping infants, toddlers and families understand and manage various developmental areas of struggle, from speech delays, down syndrome, cerebral palsy, PDD and autism.
+I completed a graduate level of study, prior my masters in Counseling Psychology and Expressive Art Therapy, in child development birth to three and Montessori education.
+During and after I worked as a Montessori teacher.
+Seven years beyond my teaching , I worked for Early Intervention as a Developmental Specialist and Psychologist helping infants, toddlers and families understand and manage various developmental areas of struggle, from speech delays, down syndrome, cerebral palsy, PDD and autism.
 I believe this knowledge and experience base brings a special uniqueness to my practice.

-In addition to my strong hold on development, my experience and practice with the use of expressive art therapies extend from my clinical internships at The Walker Home and School and the Therapeutic Day School in Lexington, Massachusetts, to my later work at Safe Studio in Ipswich, MA as an LMHC.
-I continue to apply the expressive arts in my practice and embrace any creative approach towards healing.
+In addition to my strong hold on development, my experience and practice with the use of expressive art therapies extend from my clinical internships at The Walker Home and School and the Therapeutic Day School in Lexington, Massachusetts, to my later work at Safe Studio in Ipswich, MA.
+For over 10 years I continued to apply the expressive arts into my practice and embrace any creative approach towards healing.
+I am very excited to now be a part of an integrative group with Synergy Wellness that applies other holistic approaches to mental health care.

 What I Love about Being a Psychotherapist